nielrenned/aoc2023/README.md

 WARNING: There *will* be spoilers below.
 Watch out!

-I'm going to document this here to make myself accountable for next year: I want to create my own programming language and use it to solve AoC2024.
+I'm going to document this here to make myself accountable for next year: I want to create my own toy programming language and use it to solve AoC2024.

 ## Code Structure